-Black willows have a much less dramatic appearance than the familiar and flamboyant weeping willows.
-Still graceful, they are more upright and slender.
+Black willows are less dramatic in appearance than familiar, flamboyant weeping willows.
+Still graceful, black willows are more upright and slender.
 They love to keep their feet wet, and the ones I spend time around have grown up among white oak, tulip trees, maples and sweet gums in an area near a small creek.

 King’s American Dispensatory

 According to King’s American Dispensatory (1898), the bark, root and aments (the long, drooping clusters of flowers) of black willow were all used for medicinal purposes.